GPT-5.2 ProBatch 2

 Examples:

-• He says it: best thing is to work “out of phase,” ahead or behind—just not in lockstep.
+• He says it: best thing is to work “,” ahead or behind—just not in lockstep.

 This is a meta-operator: it shapes what problems you even consider.